 Rabbits arrived at the slaughterhouse in cramped wire cages stacked on flat-bed trucks.
 As seen in the video below, workers left them to struggle and thrash wildly after smacking them on the head with the back of a knife, hanging them upside down, and slitting their throats.
 They weren’t checked for signs of life before being skinned, and some were still kicking and twitching as the skin was torn off their bodies.

-Retailers Revolve and Rent the Runway both sell products made with rabbit fur from China.
-Please ask Revolve clothing to drop fur immediately in favor of animal-friendly materials.
-Send David Pujades, COO of Revolve, an e-mail at [email protected] from your personal account.
-Use the form to send a message to Rent the Runway.
+Retailer Revolve clothing sells products made with rabbit fur from China.
+Please ask them to drop fur immediately in favor of animal-friendly materials.